 - Weight: 700 to 900 pounds

-The Colonial Spanish breeds are typically easy-going as well as good-natured, and are used for farm work, showing and riding.
+The Colonial Spanish breeds are typically easy-going as well as good-natured and are used for farm work, showing and riding.
 They are listed as critical by the American Livestock Breeds Conservancy.

 Why Preserving Rare American Heritage Breeds Is Important

-The populations of many of these breeds is increasing, but more work needs to be done.
+The populations of many of these breeds are increasing, but more work needs to be done.
 For more information on the preservation of endangered equine species, visit your local library or the websites of the American Livestock Breeds Conservancy or the Rare Breeds Survival Trust.